robdales/scheduler/README.md

 to install dependencies write this in the terminal: pip install PyQt5

+To enter your own schedule, alter the scheduler.py file.
+Be sure to preserve the time format (millitary time) or the program will not run.

 ## To-Do List
 - [*] Optimize timer functionality
 - [ ] Add exit feature